uberspark/uberspark/docs/sw-requirements.rst

     http://frama-c.com/download/wp-manual-Phosphorus-20170501.pdf

-Note that you will need to install the correct versions of Why3 and the provers as described in the aforementioned Frama-C WP plugin manual.
+.. note:: You will need to install the correct versions of Why3 and the
+          provers as described in the aforementioned Frama-C WP plugin manual.
           For example,  Why3 version 0.87.3 and Alt-ergo version 1.30.
 This can be done via opam as shown below in the context of Why3:

 ::